What exactly does a website operator have to do to comply with COPPA?

 With an age verification popup, you can cover your bases to avoid fines or penalties if minors are caught making fraudulent purchases on your site.
 And even though laws for checking your user’s age will vary depending on where you live, adding age verification to websites is a no brainer for anyone who works with adult products.

-READ: Which is better CFP or CFA?
+READ: Which university is better LPU or Chandigarh University?

 Do you need an Age Check popup for your website?